net-lisias-kspu/ContractConfigurator/4-Behaviours/UnlockPart-Behaviour.md

     name = UnlockPart
     type = UnlockPart

-    // The ID of the technology to unlock on completion of the contract
+    // The name of the part to unlock on completion of the contract.
-    // this behaviour is tied to.
     //
-    // Type:      <a href="String-Type">string</a>
+    // Type:      <a href="AvailablePart-Type">AvailablePart</a>
     // Required:  Yes (multiples allowed)
     //
-    techId = engineering101
+    part = mk1pod

     // Whether to also unlock the technology for this part.
 Note that if the
     // technology is not already unlocked and this is set to false, the part